laurenchen0631/English-Learning/category/common_phrase.md

 	- He wanted to rush through the job, but I encouraged him to take it one step at a time.
 - (be) no skin off my back 毫不在乎 == dont care
 	- It's no skin off my nose if you don't take my advice.
+- pull no punches 毫不留情
+	- He has pulled no punches in attacking everyone
 - put (sth) in/into perspective 理解、讚揚或評估..真正的價值 == To clarify, appraise, or assess the true value, importance, or significance of something.
 	- To put things in perspective, the nonprofit Wildlife Conservation Network (WCN) notes that lion numbers have dropped by half since The Lion King premiered in theaters in 1994.
 - side of the fence 立場/邊 == used to refer to either of the opposing positions or interests involved in a particular situation.